Volkswagen ID.7 review: a practical EV with a good range

 The Volkswagen ID.7 is the brand’s best EV to date, offering plenty of range and tonnes of practicality

-People will quite rightly cross-shop the Volkswagen ID.7 with the all-conquering Tesla Model 3, though in reality, the Volkswagen is a much larger car.
-The maker has worked hard to right its early-EV wrongs, and the cabin, technology and general driving experience in the ID.7 easily justify this model’s £50k-plus price tag.
-The ID.7 has every right to be considered in the same sentence as cars from industry leaders like Tesla – as well as bigger, more practical rivals costing considerably more.
+In terms of its cabin, technology and general driving experience, the ID.7 easily justifies its price tag.
+The VW has every right to be considered in the same sentence as cars like the Tesla Model 3 – as well as bigger rivals costing considerably more.

 Key specs | |